-- Store cottage cheese in its original packaging or in an air-tight container.
+Store cottage cheese in its original packaging or in an airtight container.
 Place the container in a heavy-duty freezer bag if planning on storing it in the freezer for longer than two months.
-This will help prevent freezer burn.
+Remove as much as possible to prevent freezer burn.

-- Write the date on the container with a permanent marker to keep track of how long it's been in the freezer.
+Alternatively, freeze it into smaller portions so you don’t feel obligated to use an entire tub (more on ways to use it later).
+Use an ice cube tray or muffin tin to make the perfect portions.
+Write the date on the container with a permanent marker (like a trusty Sharpie) to keep track of how long it’s been in the freezer.